gogocat/dataBind/README.md

         });
     });
 ```
-To make change, just update the viewModel data then call `render()`.
+To make change, just update the data in viewModel and then call `render()`.
 ```javascript
     simpleComponentViewModel.heading='new heading';